MarkMote/learn-georgian/AI.md

   - app/review: Frontend review interface components
 - We use a service called "Wristband" for authentication, we should not need to modify authentication code.

-## Here are the environment variables we use:
-- NEXT_PUBLIC_API_URL
-- GOOGLE_CLIENT_EMAIL
-- GOOGLE_PRIVATE_KEY
-- SSOT_SHEET_ID
-- NEXT_PUBLIC_SKIP_AUTH
-- WRISTBAND_CLIENT_ID
-- WRISTBAND_CLIENT_SECRET
-- WRISTBAND_APP_DOMAIN
-- NEXT_PUBLIC_APP_URL
-- SESSION_SECRET
-- WRISTBAND_LOGIN_SECRET
-- METRIC_SHEET_ID
-- MONGO_URI
-- MONGO_DB

-## Additional Notes:
-- We're using typescript and tailwindcss in this project.
-- At the top of each file, you will see a comment with the file name and location.
-It's important to make sure this comment is present in all files.
-- User experience is important: use attractive and consistent styling.
-- If we are restructuring and no longer need a certain file, please call it out to be removed.
-- It's best to keep files short, under 300 lines of code if possible.
-If a file is getting too long, consider breaking it up into smaller files.
-- IMPORTANT: if you are making updates to an existing script to add a new feature, please make sure you are not breaking any existing functionality.
-Make only the minimal changes necessary to add the new feature.

-## Meaning of the tabs in the /review page:
-- Pending: These are the rates that need to be reviewed.
-They show the rates in the staging_rates.json.
-- Valid: These are the rates which have been accepted by the user, but have not expired yet.
-These rates come from accepted_rates.json.
-- Expired: These are the rates which have been accepted by the user, but have expired.
-These rates come from accepted_rates.json.
-- Rejected: These are the rates which have been rejected by the user.
-They are all the rates in the rejected_rates.json file.

 # Top Level Configuration Files